Looking for ways to reduce the cost of your weekly shop? Well, Amazon has entered the grocery market, but is Amazon Pantry worth it?

 How do the prices compare?

 I generally find that Amazon prices are lower than supermarkets.
-However, they don’t have special offers such as buy one get one free, or have half price discounts.

 I compared prices on six random items which are listed in the table below.